mariefourriere/react-project_cookie-clicker/README.md

 # react-project_cookie-clicker
-Here is a first attemps to a mock-up of the cookie clicker game using React, Js, HTML, Css
+Here is a first attempt to a mock-up of the cookie clicker game using React, Js, HTML, Css